Skip to Content, Navigation, or Footer.

 On Jan.
 12, the Lee County Sheriff’s Office received a call at 10:45 a.m. regarding possible animal cruelty in the 8100 block of Lee Road 146 in the Beauregard community.
 Upon arrival, deputies discovered 29 deceased dogs in the backyard of the home.

-Curtis Dewayne Haralson, 63, Patricia Ann Sims, 54, and Tiffany Ann Sims, 27, were residing at the residence and were transported to the Lee County Jail following their arrest.
-The investigation is currently ongoing and all individuals will reportedly face felony charges.
+Curtis Dewayne Haralson, 63, Patricia Ann Sims, 54, and Tiffany Ann Sims, 27, were residing in the home and were transported to the Lee County Jail following their arrest.
+According to authorities, all individuals have currently been charged with 111 offenses, including multiple felony aggravated cruelty to animals and misdemeanor failure to bury livestock offenses.

 The Lee County Sheriff’s Office asks anyone with information about the case to contact the Lee County Sheriff’s Office at 334-749-5651 or Central Alabama Crime Stoppers at 334-215-STOP (7867).